-Alan Kolod is Chairman of Moses & Singer's Management Committee, chair of the firm’s Corporate Trust practice group and a partner in the Business Reorganization, Bankruptcy and Creditors' Rights and the Banking and Finance groups.
+Alan Kolod is Chairman of Moses & Singer's Management Committee, chair of the firm's Corporate Trust & Agency practice group and a partner in the Business Reorganization, Bankruptcy & Creditors' Rights and the Banking & Finance groups.

-Alan has over forty years’ experience resolving complex disputes for his clients in the banking and investment advisory industries.
-He advises banks, indenture trustees and investment advisors on business, litigation and risk management issues.
+Alan has over forty years' experience resolving complex disputes for his clients in the banking, financial services, investment advisory, market-place lending, Fin/Tech and depositary receipts industries.
+He advises banks, investors, investment advisors, indenture trustees, agents and depositaries on business, litigation, fiduciary duty and risk-management issues.

-His practice has particular emphasis on banking, bankruptcy, reorganization, insolvency law and litigation.
-In insolvency cases, he represents creditors’ committees, debtors, indenture trustees, lessors, secured creditors, plan funders and asset purchasers.
-With respect to insolvency-related litigation, his practice covers defense and prosecution of fraudulent transfers, preference and lender liability claims.
+His practice has a particular emphasis on banking, fiduciary duty, bankruptcy, reorganization, insolvency law and litigation.
+In insolvency cases, he represents creditors' committees, debtors, indenture trustees and agents, lessors, secured creditors, plan funders and asset purchasers.
+With respect to insolvency-related litigation, his practice covers defense and prosecution of fraudulent or voidable transfer, preference and lender liability claims.
 Alan has substantial experience in inter-creditor disputes, Chapter 15 and cross-border insolvency proceedings and the laws governing the fiduciary duties of directors of insolvent corporations.

 Alan represents indenture trustees in connection with defaults, enforcement of noteholder rights, insolvency proceedings and as members of creditors' committees.
 He has also represented indenture trustees in inter-creditor disputes and in the prosecution and defense of litigation.